hummingbot/hummingbot-site/docs/blog/posts/academy-level-1-b-introduction-to-hummingbot-and-hummingbot-liquidity-mining/index.md

 authors:
   - foundation
 categories:
+  - Guides
+  - Level 1
-  - Academy
+  - Liquidity mining
 ---

-# [Level 1] Introduction to Hummingbot and Liquidity Mining Campaigns
+# Introduction to Hummingbot and Liquidity Mining Campaigns

 # What is Hummingbot?